FRCTeamPhoenix/Documentation/how-to/git-forking-model.md

 # Maintaining Personal/Group Forks

 In order to maintain a clean central repository, individual programmers can store forks of the central repository to write code in.
-This document outlines the process required to make this model function.
+This document outlines the process required to make this model work.

 ## Creating a fork

 1. Navigate to the central repository via GitHub, and click the 'Fork' button in the top right hand corner of the screen.
 This will automatically generate a copy of the repository under your name.

-2. Follow the steps laid out in [this document] (first-pull-into-eclipse.md) to clone the fork on your computer.
+2. Follow the steps laid out in [this document](first-pull-into-eclipse.md) to clone the fork on your computer.

 3. In your git bash terminal, create a second remote called upstream that points to the central repository, for example: